368 pp., 6.125 x 9.25, 22 illus., 2 maps, notes, index

 About the Author

-Erik S. Gellman is associate professor of history at Roosevelt University.
+Erik S. Gellman is associate professor of history at The University of North Carolina at Chapel Hill.

 For more information about Erik S. Gellman, visit the Author Page.